dartbill/meal_planner_backend/notes.md

 }
 `
 ### Logout
-- path `logout/`
+- path: `logout/`
--just a get call to url
+- just a get call to url